-Even where there are clearly issues for concern, there has been a failure in many cases, to obtain appropriate psychiatric or psychological assessments.
+Even where there are clearly issues for concern, there has been a failure in many cases to obtain appropriate psychiatric or psychological assessments.
 This needs to change.

 In the last two years with an awareness of mental health issues even being raised by members of our Royal Family, the onus must surely be on the authorities and legal professionals throughout the UK to thoroughly consider a client’s potential mental health state from the outset.
 This should start at the police station interview stage.

-Such incidents have led to miscarriages of justice in the past, yet still, today not enough consideration is given to those with mental health issues who get caught up within the criminal justice system.
+Such incidents have led to miscarriages of justice in the past, yet, still, today not enough consideration is given to those with mental health issues who get caught up within the criminal justice system.

-As a police station accredited representative, I have attended at police stations, and other venues, to advise and assist clients who are being interviewed by police.
+As a police station accredited representative, I have attended at police stations, and other venues, to advise and assist clients who are being interviewed by the police.
 At the police station when a client has been arrested and is being booked into the custody suite, they are asked if they suffer from mental health issues as part of the welfare check.
 Many will not divulge that information due to a perceived stigma associated with mental health.

-Another incident involving a client with mental health issues involved one who was already serving a significantly longer sentence.
+Another incident concerning a client with mental health issues involved one who was already serving a significantly longer sentence.
 That client advised me that they became involved in bad behaviour as they believed that they would be killed if they were not segregated.
 That client had received no mental health care in the, approximately, 10 years they had been incarcerated.
 Due to my concerns, a full psychiatric and psychological assessment and an expert report were obtained.
 It transpired that one of the experts believed that the client’s original case was unfair due to the client’s mental health issues and that the client should consider appointing a legal professional to look at their original case with a view to submitting a fresh application to appeal.
-That client, with the diagnosis, evidence and advice submitted in the expert reports, was finally given mental health care and treatment in the prison.
+That client, with the diagnosis, evidence, and advice submitted in the expert reports, was finally given mental health care and treatment in the prison.

 These are just two examples of many I have dealt with, some in relation to submitting applications for leave to appeal, where I firmly believe a miscarriage of justice has taken place.